La Patilla

 La Patilla (English: The Watermelon) is a Venezuelan news website that was founded by Alberto Federico Ravell, co-founder and former CEO of Globovisión, in 2010.
 In 2014, El Nuevo Herald stated La Patilla had hundreds of thousands of visitors per daily.
 Beginning in early 2018, the website has been censored in Venezuela by the Nicolás Maduro government.

 History

 La Patilla was created by co-founder and former CEO of Globovisión, Alberto Federico Ravell.
-In 2010, the majority shareholders of the television station asked for the resignation the directors of Globovisión, which included Ravell.
-On 11 June 2010, Ravell created La Patilla.
+In 2010, Ravell resigned from Globovisión's board of directors.
+He created La Patilla the same year.
+BBC Monitoring described La Patilla in 2019 as leading among news sources that are "often run by media critics of the government who had been forced to leave their previous journalist jobs because of government pressure and harassment".

 Growth

 In 2014, the Wall Street Journal wrote that Venezuelans "have been forced to find alternatives as newspapers and broadcasters struggle with state efforts to control coverage", with a growing trend of Venezuelans using online news media to bypass government censors.
 Journalists and press-freedom advocates stated that news websites like La Patilla "have helped fill a gap" since those linked to the Venezuelan government had purchased media organizations in Venezuela, such as El Universal, Globovisión and Últimas Noticias.
 In an article in The Wall Street Journal discussing the rising popularity of news websites in Venezuela, La Patilla CEO Ravell stated that, "The editorial line of La Patilla is to call it like it is ...
 We don't need paper.
 We don't need a broadcasting license.
 There's little they can do to squeeze us."

 In 2019, Alexa ranked La Patilla as the 16th most popular website in Venezuela.